Spectra135/Micron_Minilith_AWD_Gantry/README.md

 ## Toolheads
 Since this gantry has reversed belts, I kept Monoliths belt spacing for better toolhead support.
-Any toolhead with a dedicated monolith MGN9H support should fit on this gantry.
+Any toolhead with a dedicated Monolith MGN9H carriage should fit on this gantry.

 ## Futur Plans
 - Update to RC1 Monolith